xpack/web-doxygen/website/docs/api/files/src-fortrancode-l.md

-<p>writes a link to a fragment <em>text</em> that may span multiple lines, inserting line numbers for each line.
-If <em>text</em> contains newlines, the link will be split into multiple links with the same destination, one for each line.</p>
+writes a link to a fragment <em>text</em> that may span multiple lines, inserting line numbers for each line.
+If <em>text</em> contains newlines, the link will be split into multiple links with the same destination, one for each line.

-<p>Definition at line 1067 of file <a href="/web-doxygen/docs/api/files/src/fortrancode-l">fortrancode.l</a>.</p>
+Definition at line 1067 of file <a href="/web-doxygen/docs/api/files/src/fortrancode-l">fortrancode.l</a>.

 <div class="doxyProgramListing">